2-vector bundles: Classification of 2-vector bundles

 \subsection{Non-abelian cohomology for algebras}

-Let $A$ be a super algebra.
-We consider the following crossed module of Lie groups, denoted $\AUT(A)$; see \cref{sec:crossedmodules} for a quick reminder on crossed modules.
-It consists of the Lie group $A^{\times}_0$ of even invertible elements of $A$ and of the Lie group $\Aut(A)$ of even automorphisms of $A$, together with the Lie group homomorphism $i: A_0^{\times} \to \Aut(A)$ that associates to an element $a\in A_0^{\times}$ the conjugation $i(a)$ by $a$, and the action of $\Aut(A)$ on $A_0^{\times}$ by evaluation.
+Let $A$ be a Picard-surjective super algebra (see \cref{Section2VectorSpaces}).
+In \cite[\S 2.3]{Kristel2022} we have shown that the automorphism 2-group of $A$ as an object in the bicategory $\stwoVect_k$ can be represented by a crossed module of Lie groups, denoted by $\AUT(A)$.
+This crossed module will be central for the classification of super 2-vector bundles.
+We refer to \cref{sec:crossedmodules} for a quick recollection of crossed modules.
+The crossed module $\AUT(A)$ consists of the Lie group $A^{\times}_0$ of even invertible elements of $A$ and of the Lie group $\Aut(A)$ of even automorphisms of $A$, together with the Lie group homomorphism $i: A_0^{\times} \to \Aut(A)$ that associates to an element $a\in A_0^{\times}$ the conjugation $i(a)$ by $a$, and the action of $\Aut(A)$ on $A_0^{\times}$ by evaluation.